 Manage the regulatory aspects of your studies from anywhere with Florence eBinders.
 The tool replaces paper forms and physical binders, giving research teams an efficient, compliant way to electronically sign, manage, store, and collaborate on study documents.

-CTSI’s regulatory specialists will use eBinders for all new studies they support as of August 3.
+CTSI’s regulatory specialists have been using eBinders for all new studies they support as of August 3.
 The tool will become available to all health sciences studies at the University of Minnesota in Fall 2020. eBinders at UMN

 Remote data access